Resilience in risk management blends strategy and foresight and keeps businesses thriving even when the unexpected strikes.

 Risk Awareness and Risk Profile

 Risk awareness means understanding an organisation’s risks and what they mean for it and putting them into a broader context.
-That includes an idea of the organisation’s overall risk profile—what risks it’s vulnerable to.
+It includes an idea of the organisation’s overall risk profile—what risks it’s vulnerable to.

 With a clear picture of an organisation’s risk profile, adopting risk management strategies designed to control and mitigate it makes sense.